9 Things You Can Expect to Happen at a Real Estate Open House

 As for pets, the seller might have a pet snugly in a carrier or cage in the garage so it doesn’t get loose or distract buyers, but please don’t bring any of your pets to examine the property, even if one is your “baby.”

-Speaking of babies, Zucker and top-selling real estate agents Matthew and Jenny Cannon of Sarasota, Florida, all parents themselves, agree that infants are easy to carry through an open house and that teens can prove valuable, asking questions about the neighborhood, schools, and activities.
+Speaking of babies, Zucker and top-selling real estate agents Matthew and Jenny Cannon of Sarasota, Florida, who are parents themselves, agree that infants are easy to carry through an open house and that teens can prove valuable, asking questions about the neighborhood, schools, and activities.

 But toddlers and elementary-age children get bored easily, so if you can’t arrange for child care, bring a spouse, partner, or friend along to occupy them outside so you can focus on the property.
 Sellers aren’t going to childproof a house on your kids’ behalf.